Fluid Biomarkers for Neurodegenerative Dementias

 4. Biomarker data

-This comprehensive approach will provide truly comprehensive molecular disease phenotypes that will inform interventions, drug discovery, and translational research, clinical trial stratification, detection of risk and resilience factors (lifestyle-related, as well as genetic), and ultimately drive the quest towards clinically accessible personalized medicine in the NDD field.
+This comprehensive approach will provide truly comprehensive molecular disease phenotypes that will inform interventions, drug discovery, translational research, clinical trial stratification, detection of risk and resilience factors (lifestyle-related, as well as genetic), and ultimately drive the quest towards clinically accessible personalized medicine in the NDD field.

 A large part of the research efforts will be focused on discovering new biomarkers for: